AdobeDocs/media-analytics.en/help/use-cases/player-state-tracking/implementation-and-reporting.md

 ---
 # Implementation and reporting

 During a playback session, each state occurrence (start-to-end) must be tracked individually.
-The Media SDK and the Media Collection API provide new tracking methods for this capability.
+The Media SDK and the Media Collection API provide tracking methods for this capability.

-The Media SDK includes two new methods for custom state tracking:
+The Media SDK includes two methods for custom state tracking:

 `trackStateStart("state_name")`

 `trackStateClose("state_name")`

-The Media Collection API includes two new events that have `media.stateName` as the required parameter:
+The Media Collection API includes two events that have `media.stateName` as the required parameter:

 `stateStart` and `stateEnd`